 How has TABS Insurance, Inc. been capitalized?

 The association is providing the initial capital, which derives from TABS general reserves and the equity in an office condominium TABS owned from its former days based in Washington, DC.
 Additional capital necessary to grow the pool of participating schools will derive primarily or wholly from the financial performance of the company.
-TABS member schools should know that the monies schools have contributed to the North American Boarding Initiative (NABI) are segregated entirely from the insurance project.
-There is zero commingling.
+TABS member schools should know that the monies schools contributed to the North American Boarding Initiative (NABI) were segregated entirely from the insurance project.
+There was zero commingling.